We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Straight to the Point

 Made of a mixture of carbon and iron, these pans are similar to cast iron but are thinner, lighter, and more responsive to changes in temperature.
 Like cast iron, most carbon steel skillets have to be seasoned before they can fully realize their natural nonstick capabilities (though some are sold as pre-seasoned and it's worth noting that, either way, carbon steel—like cast iron—will never be Teflon-level nonstick).
-Carbon steel pans can also be used on gas, electric, or induction cooktops (or even an open fire, if that’s your thing).
+Carbon steel pans can also be used on gas, electric, induction cooktops, or even an open fire if that’s your thing.
+Another major draw of carbon steel skillets is their durability.
+These pans can withstand super-high temperatures for hours and transfer seamlessly from stovetop to oven.
+The only thing carbon steel pans can’t do is handle acidic sauces for long periods, as this will eat away at their seasoning (same as cast iron).

-Another major draw of carbon steel skillets is their durability; these pans can withstand super-high temperatures for hours and can transfer seamlessly from oven to stovetop.
-The only thing carbon steel pans can’t do is handle acidic sauces for long periods of time, as this will eat away at their seasoning (same as cast iron).
-While we go more into the differences between carbon steel and cast iron pans here, the main takeaway is that carbon steel pans have sloped, flared sides, which make them better suited to sautéing ("if you want to launch something skyward, you need to send it off a sloping ramp, not crash it into a wall," as editorial director Daniel Gritzer explained).
-On the other hand, cast iron has straight, vertical sides, making it ideal for shallow-frying and baking things like cornbread and pan pizza.
+While we go more into the differences between carbon steel and cast iron pans here, the main takeaway is that carbon steel pans have sloped, flared sides, which makes them better suited to sautéing ("If you want to launch something skyward, you need to send it off a sloping ramp, not crash it into a wall," as editorial director Daniel Gritzer explained).
+On the other hand, cast iron has straight, vertical sides, making it ideal for shallow-frying and baking things like cornbread and pan pizza To find the best carbon steel pans, we tested 15 popular skillets at various price points.

 The Winners, at a Glance